mikeddecker/judge/documentation/AI-Judge.Roadmap.md

 - Portainer for visual swarm management
 - Volume fallback logic.
 No application code lives here — just infrastructure as code.
 Private repo.

-**`judge-platform`** (start second) Contains three services that deploy together: the FastAPI backend, the Vue/Nuxt frontend, and the docs site.
+**`judge-platform`** (start second) Contains three services that deploy together: the Flask backend, the Vue/Nuxt frontend, and the docs site.
 The docs site is a dead-simple service (VitePress or Docusaurus) that watches a `/docs` folder of markdown files and builds them into a navigable website — deployed automatically at `docs.yourdomain.com`.
 This is the repo you'll touch daily.
 Public or private — your call.

 **`judge-cv`** (start third) The computer vision worker.
 GPU-dependent, separate Python environment, CUDA base image.
 Communicates with the platform via the task queue (Redis/Celery or ARQ) and stores model metadata in the shared PostgreSQL.
 Private repo because it likely contains proprietary training data paths and model weights.